mwngi/conceptual-electron-editor/README.md

 # Conceptual Electron Editor

-Text editor based on [Electron](https://www.electronjs.org) showcases conceptual technology approaches related to Electron, Node.js, and web technologies.
+Text editor based on [Electron](https://www.electronjs.org) showcases conceptual technology approaches related to Electron, Node.js, and Web technologies.
 It includes a plugin architecture, keyboard macros, cross-platform packaging, and more.